 DCB array (required).
 The Data Control Block (DCB), a four word array used for each RTE file opened.
-This is used by the system and should not be modified. error integer (required).
-Error codes returned as a result of remote file access. buffer array (required).
-Address of a buffer from which data is written to record. size integer by value.
+This is used by the system and should not be modified.

+error integer (required).
+Error codes returned as a result of remote file access.

+buffer array (required).
+Address of a buffer from which data is written to record.

+size integer by value.
 Length of buffer in words.
-The buffer is limited to 512 words. recnum integer by value (optional).
-Record number for random access type 1 and type 2 files: If recnum = 0 transfer starts at current pointer position.
+The buffer is limited to 512 words.

+recnum integer by value (optional).
+Record number for random access type 1 and type 2 files:

+If $\underline{\text{recnum}} = 0$ transfer starts at current pointer position.
 The default value is zero.
-If recnum > 0 transfer starts at absolute record position.
+If $\underline{\text{recnum}} > 0$ transfer starts at absolute record position.

 If recnum < 0 transfer starts at current position.

 CCE indicates satisfactory completion.
-DCRET and DOPEN provide information in the error parameter CCL indicates problems at the HP 3000 end.
+DCRET and DOPEN provide information in the error parameter indicates problems at HP 1000 end.
+Refer to Appendix A for summary of the error codes.

+CCL indicates problems at the HP 3000 end.
 Refer to Appendix A for information on the error code.
-CCG indicates problems at HP 1000 end.
-Refer to Appendix A for summary of the error codes.

 See the appropriate Batch Spool Monitor Reference Manual for more detailed information.